 When you are ready to begin the adoption process, you will likely need to work with an adoption professional to receive the services and support you need to complete the adoption.

-Some adoptive families and birth parents prefer to work with a local or regional adoption agency.
+prefer to work with a local or regional adoption agency.
 The following adoption agencies have locations in Lafayette and can ensure that you meet all Louisiana requirements as you move through the adoption process:

 Become a Foster Parent in Lafayette